Active Dorset Chair

 Neil Farmer was appointed chair of Active Dorset for a second time in February 2017.
 He retired in February 2016 as Strategic Director for the Christchurch and East Dorset Partnership providing public services across south east Dorset.
 During his 43 years in local government he spent most of his time promoting sport and physical activity in all its forms.

-Neil, a past President of the Institute of Sport and Recreation Management, is also Vice Chairman of Toller Porcorum Parish Council in West Dorset and a Trustee of the Education Trust..
+Neil, a past President of the Institute of Sport and Recreation Management, is also Chairman of the Toller Porcorum Village Recreation Ground Trust and Chairman of Toller Porcorum Parish Council.

 Neil is an ardent support of Southampton Football Club.